aws/awsui-documentation/components/button.md

 ### download

-> Specifies whether the linked URL will prompt the user to download, instead of navigating when the user clicks on it.
+> Specifies whether the linked URL, when selected, will prompt the user to download instead of navigate.
-> You can specify a string value, which will be suggested as the name of the downloaed file.
+> You can specify a string value that will be suggested as the name of the downloaded file.
 > This property only applies when an `href` is provided.

 Type: Boolean | string